High school fundraising ideas

 Skate-a-thon

-For a fun twist on a walk-a-thon, swap the walking shoes for a pair of rollerblades or quad skates and raise money for a good cause.
+For a fun twist on a walk-a-thon, swap the walking shoes for rollerblades or quad skates and raise money for a good cause.

-Leading up to your event, encourage your participants to create their own peer-to-peer fundraising pages, which they can personalize with their own stories and updates.
+Encourage participants to create peer-to-peer fundraising pages they can personalize with their own stories and updates leading up to the big day.

 Gift basket showdown